microsoft/DeepSpeed/blogs/deepspeed-gds/README.md

 ## Microbenchmark Performance

 We used three benchmarking tools for our evaluations.
-The first is fio, the popular I/O benchmarking tool written in C. The second is gdsio from Nvidia for benchmarking GDS performance.
+The first is fio, the popular I/O benchmarking tool written in C. The second is gdsio from NVIDIA for benchmarking GDS performance.
 The third is ds\_io, a Python tool that we created for easy integration with DeepNVMe and to be more representative of DL applications which are commonly Python-based.

 ## High-Performance I/O with CPU Buffers via NVMe Scaling